Shrouu/permutation_optimization/README.md

-These is a project for automobile manufacturing scheduling.
+This is a project for automobile manufacturing scheduling.
 It's a kind of permutation optimization problem.
 Try to use genetic algorithm for solving.